A Rough Guide To Brighton

 Beware though as kick off time nears the queues for the trains get bigger and there can be a long wait.

-Likewise after the game the queue can take an hour, that is why so many Brighton fans and away supporters prefer to have a drink at the ground and let the queue die down . as mentioned this can be over an hour, perhaps longer as there will be a Sunday service on the trains.
+Likewise after the game the queue can take an hour, that is why so many Brighton fans and away supporters prefer to have a drink at the ground and let the queue die down . as mentioned this can be over an hour, perhaps longer.

 As mentioned earlier after the game they show football on the TV screens and also show the departing train times so you know when to leave to catch a train.